UniMath/agda-unimath/src/foundation/strong-preunivalence.lagda.md

 ### The strong preunivalence axiom generalizes axiom K

-To show that preunivalence generalizes axiom K, we assume axiom K for the types in question and for the universe itself.
+To show that preunivalence generalizes axiom K, we assume axiom K for types of equivalences and for the universe itself.

 ```agda
 instance-strong-preunivalence-instance-axiom-K :